MW100 Support

 - 2 – Differential Input

-CH_MODE - Shows the operational mode for a channel, which is different each type of module (if it exists).
+Shows the operational mode for a channel, which differs by module type (if applicable).
 Linked to information interrupt.

 -